How to get your license: Taxis and For Hire

 - The Certificate of Insurance has:

-- Your policy number, name of insured, and operating name.
+- Your policy number, name of the insured, and operating name.

 - Effective and expiration dates that show current coverage.